 The high-specification electronics include a 220V AC shore power system as standard, which is capable of powering the 30-litre water heater.
 The switchboard is custom-designed with circuit breakers, and the circuits comprise tinned marine cable for corrosion resistance.
 The high quality three-stage battery charger utilises AGM (Absorption Glass Mat) batteries for low maintenance.

-Comfort features include stylish halogen and LED interior lighting, with a choice of media and navigation system options also available.
+Comfort features include stylish LED interior lighting, with a choice of media and navigation system options also available.

 A 55hp saildrive engine is fitted as standard with a 3-bladed folding propeller.
 The engine compartment is well insulated and ventilated, with good access panels, to reach the key service points of impeller, oil and water.